openSUSE/news-o-o/_posts/2011-01-01-opensuse-weekly-news-issue-156-is-out.markdown

     I suppose.
 >
 > Aside of my studies, continuous MCTS (Go) research, grinding away on random glibc bugs and such, I most notably got involved in **brmlab**
-      this summer â€“ the [Prague hackerspace](http://brmlab.cz/).
-We got a pretty thriving community there now, with various cool events, a lot of great projects (Iâ€™m involved in quite a few), and so on!
+      this summer – the [Prague hackerspace](http://brmlab.cz/).
+We got a pretty thriving community there now, with various cool events, a lot of great projects (I’m involved in quite a few), and so on!
 >
-> Well, I wanted to mention more, but I canâ€™t remember it right now.
+> Well, I wanted to mention more, but I can’t remember it right now.
 I suppose it will just come together.
-Oh, and seeing my last post â€“ I have a new bike, this time
+Oh, and seeing my last post – I have a new bike, this time
       with insurance. ;-)
 >
 > </blockquote>